notgitbleed/notgitbleed.github.io/index.md

 Due to configuration errors or human error, significant numbers of people may have accidentally checked GitHub credentials into GitHub commits as metadata, most commonly a username as the author name and a password in the email address field.
-We estimate in the region of 50,000 to 100,000[^1] user credentials may have been affected covering a wide range of organisations including governments, corporations, large open source foundations as well as smaller organisations and individuals.
+We estimate in the region of 50,000 to 100,000[^1] user credentials may have been affected covering a wide range of organisations including governments, corporations, large open-source foundations as well as smaller organisations and individuals.

 GitHub have since rolled out changes that auto revoke PAT tokens and GitHub credentials if they are detected in commit metadata and have performed the task retroactively so any developer on GitHub.com who may have been affected in the past should have received an email already.

 While GitHub has a form of MFA known as 'Verified Device' [https://github.blog/changelog/2019-07-01-verified-devices/], many users still choose to re-use the same password across multiple services so it's important to check if you have accidentally committed any credential and what the risks are related to your account and any organisation you are connected to.

-As there are still leaked credentials associated with this issue in GitHub and other data stores we've chosen not to disclose any specific details about affected organisations or repos at this time.
+As there are still leaked credentials associated with this issue in GitHub and other datastores we've chosen not to disclose any specific details about affected organisations or repos at this time.